Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Brain damage caused by drug abuse is typically due to the disruption of normal brain functioning.
 For instance, drugs such as cocaine can cause an increase in dopamine levels, which can lead to an overload of the brain’s receptors.
 This overload can damage the neurons and other structures in the brain, leading to a variety of neurological issues.

-Read More: What is a Dot Drug Test?
+Read More: Do Marshalls Drug Test?

 In addition to the direct effects of drug use, long-term use of certain drugs can also lead to brain damage.
 This is due to the fact that some drugs, such as alcohol, can interfere with the body’s ability to process nutrients, leading to a deficiency in key vitamins and minerals.
 This deficiency can lead to a variety of neurological issues, including cognitive impairment and memory problems.